-Financial assets and liabilities classified as Level 2 are derivatives.
+Financial assets and liabilities classified as Level 2 are derivatives and debt securities.
 Derivatives are mainly exchange contracts and are calculated based on the basic terms observable in the market such as exchange rates.
+Debt securities are unlisted investment trusts and are calculated based on reference prices from securities companies.

 Financial assets classified as Level 3 are primarily unlisted stocks.
 In accordance with the Group's accounting policies, the fair value is measured using the most recently available data.
-There were no significant changes from the previous year in respect of the financial assets classified as Level 3.
+There were no significant changes in respect of the financial assets classified as Level 3 during the consolidated fiscal year ended March 31, 2025.